scristianpopa/REST-API-library/README.md

 	- logout: logs the client out of the current account
 	- exit: stop the application

-	To run the application, run make and make run in the terminal.
+	To run the application, type 'make' and 'make run' in the terminal.